Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The fleet hadn’t come through unscathed.
 Most of the V-type destroyers were still venting their waste heat, and making repairs, and the USS *Gene Roddenberry* had jumped back to port after burning out several of her shield emitters.
 The *Rampant Blaze* was adrift, having taken a penetrating shot right through the engines; *Caledonia,* now that her delivery was complete, had caught the Gaoian ship and was rendering assistance.

 A number of Voidrippers had been shot down.
-HMS *Vigorous* had a hull breach, as did USS *Lewis B. Puller.* And as for the friendly Entity…
+HMS *Vigorous* had a hull breach, as did USS *Lewis B. Puller.* And as for the friendly Entity...

 Well, it clearly didn’t care about losses.
 And sacrificing two thirds of its drones had swung the battle.
 The survivors were all inside the sandwich, and some of the smaller ones had landed on the damaged ships to repair the hull breaches from the outside.